Skip to content

 93%

-of undergraduates employed full-time or enrolled in graduate school within nine months of graduation (10-year average)
+of undergraduates employed full time or enrolled in graduate school within 9 months of graduation (10-year average)

 Student